 In terms of business growth, 2018 was marked by completing two long-planned strategic acquisitions: gaining management control and 35% share in Plzeňská teplárenská, which enlarges our portfolio in heat infrastructure, and the acquisition of three gas storage facilities in Bavaria, positioning EPIF as the provider of safe and uninterrupted natural gas supply in the area.
-Our 2018 business decisions -stemming from our long-term commitment- were focused on investing in operational security, storage technology modernisation, automation enhancement and thorough utilisation of available information to further optimise our processes.
+Our 2018 business decisions-stemming from our long-term commitment- were focused on investing in operational security, storage technology modernisation, automation enhancement and thorough utilisation of available information to further optimise our processes.

 EPIF's is committed to continuing to implement measures reducing energy efficiency, carbon, and overall emissions footprint.
 We were also investing in increasing energy security for our direct and indirect customers: 2018 marked the beginning of initial work on a strategic project of the Slovak-Polish Interconnector, which is on a list of critical European infrastructural projects.
 Eustream also completed a feasibility study relating to the Eastring pipeline, primarily aimed at enhancing energy security and improving the conditions for a free market with natural gas in the EU.
-Overall, in 2018 we invested FUR 192 million into these areas.
+Overall, in

 Along with the rapid operations growth and successful financial results, thanks to the high-quality structure of assets and their efficient operational management, our Group's footprint means an even higher commitment to our customers and stakeholders.
-Owing to this and other positive factors, in
+Owing to this and other positive factors, in 2018 EPIF Group was awarded investment ratings by renowned rating agencies Moody's, Fitch and